sadikaTabassum/ems-trial/README.md

 ## Database

 The application uses a PostgreSQL database.
 All the database configurations are in the `config` folder.
 The `.sql` files contain all the database schema and data.
+You need to create a PostgreSQL database and run the SQL codes in to set up the database.
+Simply run the SQL codes in the files in the `config` folder to create the necessary tables and insert initial data.

 ## Running the Application